 University Scholarships in Arts and Science-Two scholarships in Arts and Science of \$200 each will be awarded to students on the basis of standing in the Third Year.
-They will be awarded to the students with highest standing in Group A and Group B respectively (see page 348).
+They will be awarded to the students with highest standing in the B.A. and B.Sc. programmes respectively.